 As mentioned above, the article is categorized into two sections: one for Beginners and another for Advanced users.
-Based on your level of expertise, you can go through the article and learn more about Chromebooks.
-Also, let me add that I have included all the new features and hidden settings that are available as on Chrome OS 79 update.
-So without further delay, let’s start with beginner’s tips and tricks of Chrome OS.
+Based on your level of expertise, you can go through the article and learn all the Chrome OS tricks.
+Just expand the table below and move to the relevant section.

 Chrome OS Tips and Tricks for Beginners

 1. Set a Pin for a Seamless Login

 As we already know, Chromebook is deeply tied to our Google account.
 So, before accessing anything, we have to enter our Google account password every single time.
 I find it very tiring and frankly a chore.
 Coming from a Windows PC, I want to set a pin for hassle-free login and thankfully, now Google allows you to set a PIN.

 To create a PIN, open Settings (Cogwheel icon) from Quick Settings menu and open “Screen lock and sign-in” under the “You and Google” section.
 Here, enter your Google account password for the last time and set a 6-digit Pin.
 Voila, you are done.

 You can enable Offline Mode on Chromebook for Google Docs and Drive.
 For Google Docs, install this extension first and turn on the checkbox for “Offline” Mode from here.
 You can also make a particular document offline by going to the Files menu and checking the option for “Make available Offline”.
 However, make sure to modify all these settings while you are connected to the internet.